iipshoifuddin/gohiringchannels/README.md

 ## Introduction

 <b>Hiring Channel App</b> is a feature that allows Engineers and Company/Employers to do communicate for looking/hiring jobs.
 This project for handle backend only.
-Built using ExpressJs Framework.
+Built using Gorm Framework.
-Express.js is a web application framework for Node.js.
-[More about Express](https://en.wikipedia.org/wiki/Express.js)
+Gorm is a web application framework for Golang.

 ## Requirements